alexgunkel/golang-soa/README.md

 the information whether there are more messages to be sent.
 If there are no more messages, the sender can close the channel thereby telling all the receivers that the last messages have been sent.

-### use closing of channels for ending the process
+### Use Closing of Channels to Coordinate Shutdown
 Sometimes people use the concept of a `Context` to coordinate the application shutdown.
 Every Goroutine (or every struct used in such a goroutine) has access to some main context.
 To close the program the context is cancelled, thereby giving all the goroutines the signal to end their work.